Severino Di Giovanni: Culmine, Sacco and Vanzetti, and Propaganda of the Deed

 Following the September 1930 military coup, which overthrew Hipólito Yrigoyen, replaced by General José Félix Uriburu and Agustín P. Justo, Giovanni made plans to free his comrade Alejandro Scarfó from prison.
-Needing funds in order to bribe the prison guards, he assaulted Obras Sanitarias de la Nación on 2 October 1930, achieving the most important robbery until then in Argentina, taking with him 286,000 pesos.
-However, the planned breakout never took place, and Scarfó remained in prison.
+Needing funds to bribe the prison guards, he assaulted Obras Sanitarias de la Nación on 2 October 1930, achieving the most important robbery until then in Argentina, taking with him 286,000 pesos.
+However, the planned breakout never occurred, and Scarfó remained in prison.

 Capture and execution

 In 1927, Giovanni left his wife, and commenced an affair with América Josefina ("Fina") Scarfó, the 15-year-old sister of the Scarfó brothers, Alejandro and Paulino.
 Fina had married anarchist Silvio Astolfi to remain with Giovanni, but was promptly cut off from all contact with her family.
-At the beginning of the Infamous Decade initiated by the military coup, Di Giovanni passed long periods of his time in reclusion, working on Elisée Reclus's complete works.
+At the beginning of the Infamous Decade initiated by the military coup, Di Giovanni passed long periods of his time in seclusion, working on Elisée Reclus's complete works.
 The police attempted to arrest him at a printing shop, but Di Giovanni managed to escape during a gun battle in which one policeman was killed and another injured.

 In January 1931, Di Giovanni was arrested after being seriously injured in yet another gun battle, along with Fina and Paulino Scarfó.
 Two other anarchists were killed in the firefight.
 Di Giovanni announced that the 300 chickens found in their house were to be given to the poor of Burzaco.

 The military junta publicized the arrests as a victory of the new regime, and immediately organized a military tribunal.
-Di Giovanni was ably defended by his appointed defense counsel, Lieutenant Juan Carlos Franco, who spoke out in favor of the independence of the judicial system, and alleged that Di Giovanni had been tortured by the police.
-Franco's spirited defense of his client caused his own arrest after the trial; he was later dismissed from the ranks of the armed forces and briefly imprisoned before his deportation from Argentina.
+Di Giovanni was ably defended by his appointed defence counsel, Lieutenant Juan Carlos Franco, who spoke out in favour of the independence of the judicial system, and alleged that Di Giovanni had been tortured by the police.
+Franco's spirited defence of his client caused his own arrest after the trial; he was later dismissed from the ranks of the armed forces and briefly imprisoned before his deportation from Argentina.
 It was to no avail; the evidence against Di Giovanni was overwhelming.
 Both he and Paulino Scarfó were sentenced to death; Fina, being underage, was freed.

 Severino Di Giovanni was executed by firing squad on 1 February 1931; he was 29 years old.
 He shouted "Evviva l'Anarchia!"
 (Long live Anarchy!), before being hit by at least eight 7.65 mm Mauser rifle bullets.
-After exchanging a final farewell, Paulino Scarfó was also executed few hours later.
+After exchanging a final farewell, Paulino Scarfó was also executed a few hours later.
 Di Giovanni's body was to be buried secretly, on orders of the Interior Minister Matías Sánchez Sorondo, in La Chacarita Cemetery.
-However, on the following day his grave was anonymously decorated with flowers.
+However, on the following day, his grave was anonymously decorated with flowers.